biona001/Knockoffs.jl/README.md

 ## Package Features

-+ Fast coordinate algorithms for MVR, ME, and SDP knockoffs
++ Fast coordinate descent algorithms for MVR, ME, and SDP model-X knockoffs
-+ Fast coordinate descent algorithms for grouped MVR/ME/SDP knockoffs, and a representative group knockoff approach which empirically has superior power.
++ Grouped MVR/ME/SDP knockoffs for improved power when there are highly correlated features.
+We also provide a representative group knockoff approach, based on graphical models, which is much more computationally efficient and empirically has superior power.
-+ Built-in functions to define groups
++ Preliminary support for many other kinds of knockoffs (ghost, HMM, IPAD...etc), see documentation.
 + Built-in functions to compute feature importance scores via Lasso/marginal regressions

-+ Preliminary support for many other kinds of knockoffs, see documentation.
+## Bug reports and feature requests

+Please open an issue if you find a bug or have feature requests.
+Pull requests are extremely welcomed!